university-of-york/uoy-app-course-search/README.md

 ### Deploying to your own AWS account

 You can run Course Search in your own AWS account.
+You will need to do the following:

-Make sure you've got an active token under `~/.aws/credentials` (e.g. by logging into your account with `saml2aws`) and then run:
+- Make sure you've got an active token under `~/.aws/credentials` (e.g. by logging into your account with `saml2aws`)
+- Define an environment variable called `AWS_ACCOUNT_ID` populated with your AWS account ID

+Then run:

 ```
 npm run deploy:dev